2001 Japanese House of Councillors election: Background

 The electoral reform enacted in 2000 became effective for the first time.
-The number of Councillors per election was reduced by five, by two in the nationwide proportional representation and by one each in Okayama, Kumamoto and Miyazaki.
+The number of Councillors per election was reduced by five, by two in the nationwide proportional representation and by one each in Okayama, Kumamoto and Kagoshima.
 In addition, preference voting was introduced.
 Instead of a party name, voters could now write the name of a single PR candidate on the ballot.
 The vote then counts for the party as well as the candidate; the total number of votes for a party list or its candidates determines the number of PR seats a party receives while the candidate votes determine who takes those seats for the party.

 As a result of the party realignments of the 1990s, several two-member districts were represented by two Councillors from the same party before the 2001 election.
 Some of these Councillors lost the official nomination of their party (e.g. in Niigata), others retired (Hokkaidō, Tochigi).
 Most of these district split seats between ruling coalition and opposition again, in the case of both incumbents seeking re-election resulting in one of the two losing their seat (Nagano, Shizuoka).